rbundock/rbundock.github.io/_blog/another-rocky-balboa-of-programming.md

 ![{{ page.title }}]({{ page.image }})

 ## Kotlin wades its way to success
-Kotlin wades its way to success
 Kotlin is a relatively young programming language.
 It’s great for creating mobile and server-side applications, enabling you to write concise and expressive code while maintaining full compatibility with existing Java technology-based stacks.

-### The following properties characterize Kotlin language:
+### The following properties characterise Kotlin language:

 #### 1. Expressiveness
 Kotlin’s innovative language features, such as support for type-safe constructors and delegated properties, help create sophisticated and easy-to-use abstractions.